info@amethystresearch.net

 Goal:

-Improved detectors for
+Improved detectors for important e-SWIR

-important e-SWIR applications such as imaging with nightglow, seeing
+applications such as imaging with nightglow, seeing

-through smoke/haze with less scattering, and spectroscopy.
+through smoke/haze with less scattering, and

 Customer: